The March sisters on screen

 N/A: Little Women (upcoming Greta Gerwig film)

-This film hasn’t actually been made yet!
-But get excited for Saoirse Ronan, Emma Watson, Eliza Scanlen, and Florence Pugh as Jo, Meg, Beth, and Amy; Timothée Chalamet as Laurie; and most of all (!), Meryl Streep as the imperious Aunt March.
+Greta Gerwig’s adaptation hasn’t been released yet, but judging by the trailer it’s set to be a major contender.
+Saoirse Ronan, Emma Watson, Eliza Scanlen, and Florence Pugh star as Jo, Meg, Beth, and Amy; Timothée Chalamet is Laurie; and most exciting of all (!), Meryl Streep is the imperious Aunt March.

 DISQUALIFIED: Little Women (2018)